lucatacconi/crunz-ui/.github/README.md

 Otherwise It's recommended that you use [Composer](https://getcomposer.org/) to install Crunz-ui.

-Starting from your **Apache Server**'s **Document Root** folder or from a directory served by a virtual host, begin the application setup by Composer command:
+Starting from your **Web Server**'s **Document Root** folder or from a directory served by a virtual host, begin the application setup by Composer command:
 ```
 composer create-project lucatacconi/crunz-ui
 ```